rwynn/monstache-site/content/index-mapping/index.md

 weight: 30
 ---

-When indexing documents from MongoDB into elasticsearch the mapping is as follows:
+When indexing documents from MongoDB into elasticsearch the default mapping is as follows:

 ```txt
 mongodb database name . mongodb collection name -> elasticsearch index name